 The next set of use cases pertain to the section of the customer journey after a customer has confirmed a service request and before it is fulfilled.

-Immediately after a customer places an order, the tenant must allocate a service partner to the order, one that ideally maximises the probability of high customer satisfaction.
-This decision is a difficult optimisation problem, as it depends on several factors including the geographic location of the customer, urgency of the order, and the availability of each servicer, among several others.
+Immediately after a customer places an order, the tenant must allocate a service partner to the order, one that ideally maximizes the probability of high customer satisfaction.
+This decision is a difficult optimization problem, as it depends on several factors including the geographic location of the customer, urgency of the order, and the availability of each servicer, among several others.
 In mathematics, such problems are referred to as linear programming tasks and are notoriously tricky to solve.
-Nonetheless, machine learning (ML) algorithms equipped with the proper input data can solve this multivariate optimisation problem quickly and with high accuracy.
+Nonetheless, machine learning (ML) algorithms equipped with the proper input data can solve this multivariate optimization problem quickly and with high accuracy.

 AI can also be used to supplement the service partner’s expertise.
 As the partner completes an order, he or she can input status updates and details relevant to the order.
 Before final completion of the order, the system can automatically ensure that the partner has not missed any upsell opportunities or loose ends that could result in subsequent customer dissatisfaction.
 Note: the AI is not there to replace the servicer’s role, simply to augment it.